-Bernhard Langer What's In The Bag? - Golf Monthly
+Bernhard Langer What's In The Bag? - The German Legend

 The 60-year-old has amassed over $24.5m in Champions Tour career-earnings and is now just nine short of Jay Haas’ record of 45 titles.

+What clubs does he put in the bag to dominate so thoroughly?
+Let’s take a look.

+Langer uses Ping G400 driver and has shown no inclination as of yet to change to the new Ping G410 Plus model.

-The Adams ambassador still uses the Adams Idea Pro hybrid, a trusty club that Langer uses an awful lot.
+His 3 wood is the 2017 TaylorMade M2 and he still uses the Adams Idea Pro hybrid, a trusty club that Langer uses an awful lot.

-From his woods down, it’s difficult to know exactly what he uses as there’s a lot of lead tape on his irons and wedges covering the branding.
+From his woods down, it has been difficult in the past to know exactly what he uses as there’s a lot of lead tape on his irons and wedges covering the branding.

-He’s been spotted using both Adams Idea Pro blades and TaylorMade’s RSi Forged irons this year as well as the Cleveland RTX 2.0 wedge.

-The two-time Masters champion leads the GIR stats on the PGA Tour Champions with over 78% of Greens in Regulation.
+Right now it appears as if he carries four different models of iron.
+The four-iron is a Ping S55, then he has Artisan blades in the five and nine-irons.
+From six to eight he uses Adams Idea pro Black MB’s and finally he has a TaylorMade RSi TP pitching wedge.
+Quite the eclectic mix I am sure you agree!

-He uses another old classic in the Odyssey White Steel 2-ball putter with the broomhandle shaft which he uses to deadly effect.
+At the bottom of the bag he has slightly older wedges and putter.
+The former are two Cleveland RTX 2.0 models whilst the latter is a classic Odyssey White Steel 2-ball putter with the broomhandle shaft which he uses to deadly effect.

-He’s averaged 1.68 putts per GIR this year, which is better than Tiger Woods’ best season in 2000.
+He averaged 1.68 putts per GIR last year, which is better than Tiger Woods‘ best season in 2000.

+Finally he has Adidas Tour 360 shoes and uses Titleist gloves as well as a Pro V1 ball.

 Bernhard Langer What’s In The Bag?